 While in theory, the business may be termed a “group owner” or “page owner” on a third party website — it’s very important to understand that privately owned and hosted social networks offer a far greater degree of ownership in it’s true sense, and from a marketing stand point, that’s the level of ownership you need.

-So, while investing in a comprehensive social marketing program (while third party social networks will still play a major role), investing in a social customer support software platform offers some clear advantages for marketing to tap into and build those stronger relationships with customers.
+So, while investing in a comprehensive social marketing program (while third party social networks will still play a major role), investing in a

 - Better administrative control over content and conversations